 You could convince yourself that the suffering all makes sense in god’s mind, but not ours.
 (Of course, leave out the part about how our own tiny, limited minds could know even that much.)
 Reassure yourself that despite the victims’ unspeakable suffering, it is all part of the plan of a god who loves them very much.
 But this is not love.
 Most of us had unquestionably loving parents who would never allow us to suffer in such ways if they had any say in the matter.
 Whatever was at work behind the scenes during the Athenian plague or the Nepal earthquake, it is not what any sane person would recognize as ‘love’.

 I often say that faith is a mental illness.
 Of course, this metaphor is meant to be provocative.
 But the similarity between faith and delusion is striking.
 Faith is a matter of stubbornly denying whatever conflicts with one’s beliefs regardless of reason and common sense.
-An adult who goes through life refusing to accept conclusions that contradict what they simply feel to be true no matter how strong the contrary evidence is a person who is not using his or her mind in a healthy, sane manner.
+An adult who goes through life refusing to accept conclusions that contradict what he or she feels to be true no matter how strong the contrary evidence is a person who is not using his or her mind in a healthy, sane manner.

 Lucretius’ point is that a rational view of the universe allows us to see an event as horrific as the plague as far less of an illness than religion.
 Religion and the fear of death that inspires it are the real contagion.